TunedRockets/TAS-D04-2025/README.md

 - `Tow Spacing`: Distance between centerlines of adjacent tows (mm).

 These parameters directly affect the simulation results and can be used to tune the model for different scenarios.
+After changing any of these parameters, make sure to press "Enter" to confirm the change.

 ## 📌 Notes